Contact the assessment of the need for treatment team

 1. Assessing your need for treatment and service guidance

-As part of the assessment of the need for treatment, a healthcare professional will evaluate your situation, assess your need for treatment and its level of urgency, provide you with self-care instructions and, if you need further healthcare services, either book an appointment for you or give you instructions on how to book one with an FSHS partner.
-Your need for treatment will be assessed in SelfChat, through service forms or by phone.
+As part of the assessment of the need for treatment, a healthcare professional will evaluate your situation, assessing your need for treatment and its level of urgency.
+The healthcare professional can for example provide you with self-care instructions.
+If you need further healthcare services, the professional will give you an appointment or instructions on how to book one with an FSHS partner.

 There is a designated service line in SelfChat for hearing-impaired customers.

 Call our phone service and wait to be called back

 Call our nationwide service numbers, which are open Mon–Thu 8 am–3 pm and Fri 8 am–2 pm.